MileHacker Logo

 Residential Neighborhood Walks

-Taking a walk (with a native guide for safety and insight) through some of the older, less developed residential areas delivers an insight into traditional Chadian urban living, with unique architectural styles and community interactions.
+Taking a walk (with a native guide for protection and insight) through some of the older, less developed residential areas delivers a glimpse into traditional Chadian urban living, with unique architectural styles and community interactions.

 Local Favorites Rarely Visited by Tourists